serbianum/Azure-Terraform-Project-Aug22-Team2/README.md

 ## Reusability
   This project is partially reusably.
 To make modifications to variable see <b>Variables.tf</b> file and set the desired values.

 # Github

-Navigate to Github and create a repository for your project, make sure to add .gitignore and README.md files

-This is group project, so add your collaborators into your project with their github names

-After adding them as collaborator, users will be able to add their SSH public keys to github successfully

-Users will be able to clone the project into their locals with git clone command

-# Github